 He not only said they were flavorful but the best-mixed vegetables he’s ever had.
 He said most people don’t make them this good!
 Lol!
 That was further confirmation that the ingredients I use are the RIGHT ONES because he’s a picky eater!!!

-As I stated earlier, the difficult part for some people is getting the cooking time right.
+When it comes to making some bangin mixed vegetables, the difficult part for some people is getting the cooking time right.
 You don’t want to overcook the vegetables to the point where they’re soft and mushy, but you don’t want them crunchy, either.

 So cooking time matters!!!
 I cook them over medium-high heat for a good 10 minutes with a cup of broth, which is just the right amount of liquid to use so that most of it cooks out by the time they’re done.